Architectural Facade Elements: A Complete Guide to How They Are Made

 Coats of arms, panels, sculptures, mascarons.

-Type of mold influences the optimal choice of production technology.
-Some methods are limited in types of forms.
-The size of the decor is also important.
-Large buildings often require huge elements.
+The type of form influences the best choice of production technology.
+Some methods are limited in the shapes they can produce.
+The size of the element also matters: large buildings often call for very large elements.

 Production method